Puerto Rican Pastelón (Beef & Plantain Lasagna)

-This Puerto Rican pastelón combines fried sweet brown plantains (also known as maduros) that are cut in long strips with layers of this classic picadillo ground beef filling and lots of shredded cheese for an incredibly satisfying end result.
+This Puerto Rican pastelón combines fried sweet brown plantains (also known as maduros) with layers of this classic picadillo ground beef filling and lots of shredded cheese for an incredibly satisfying end result.

 Step by Step Instructions